 Clever Real Estate connects buyers and sellers with local, top-performing real estate agents.
 Clever Partner Agents are flat-fee realtors that can save you thousands of dollars in commissions and can guide you on the best way to sell your home “as is” for the highest sale price possible.

-If you sell your home “as is” with a Clever Partner Agent, you can expect to receive a full-service listing experience with a quick sale that only costs a flat-fee of $3,000 (or 1% on homes over $350,000).
+If you sell your home “as is” with a Clever Partner Agent, you can expect to receive a full-service listing experience with a quick sale that only costs 1.5% in listing fees ($3,000 minimum).

 Top FAQs About Selling a House “As Is”